IntuitiveWebSolutions/VimConf/README.md

 My vimrc file and different bundles.
 My vim setup requires at least Vim 7.3 compiled with python (for pyflakes) & multibyte (for tagbar) support.

-The font used when running gVim is [Inconsolata](http://www.levien.com/type/myfonts/inconsolata.html "Inconsolata").
+The font used when running gVim is [Inconsolata](http://www.levien.com/type/myfonts/inconsolata.html "Inconsolata"); I've included the OpenType file in this repo.

 Bundle list: